 Before obtaining regulatory approvals for the commercial sale of our product candidates, we must demonstrate through lengthy, complex and expensive nonclinical studies and clinical trials that our product candidates are both safe and effective for each target indication.
 Nonclinical and clinical testing is expensive and can take many years to complete, and its outcome is inherently uncertain.
 Failure can occur at any time during the nonclinical study and clinical trial processes, and, because our product candidates are in an early stage of development, there is a high risk of failure and we may never succeed in developing marketable products.
 The results of nonclinical studies and early clinical trials of our product candidates may not be predictive of the results of later-stage clinical trials.
 Although product candidates may demonstrate promising results in nonclinical studies and early clinical trials, they may not prove to be safe or effective in subsequent clinical trials.
 For example, testing on animals occurs under different conditions than testing in humans and therefore, the results of animal studies may not accurately predict safety and effectiveness in humans.
 There is typically an extremely high rate of attrition from the failure of product candidates proceeding through nonclinical studies and clinical trials.
 Product candidates in later stages of clinical trials may fail to show the desired safety and efficacy profile despite having progressed through nonclinical studies and initial clinical trials.
-Likewise, early, smaller-scale studies and clinical trials with a single or few clinical trial sites may not be predictive of eventual safety or effectiveness in large-scale pivotal clinical trials across multiple clinical trial sites.
-Even if data from a pivotal clinical trials, which could materially delay our anticipated development timelines, require additional funding for such additional clinical trials, and adversely impact our business.
+Likewise, early, smaller-scale studies and clinical trials with a single or few clinical trial sites may not be predictive of eventual safety or effectiveness in largescale pivotal clinical trials across multiple clinical trial sites.
+Even if data from a pivotal clinical trial are positive, regulators may not agree that such data are sufficient for approval and may require that we conduct additional clinical trials, which could materially delay our anticipated development timelines, require additional funding for such additional clinical trials, and adversely impact our business.
 For example, LIFT-AD is a trial that we initiated in September 2020, which may provide pivotal data in support of registration.
-In November 2020, we initiated ACT-AD, a P300 Phase 2 clinical trial, to better understand the overall effects of ATH-1017 on working memory processing speed and cognitive measures, with topline results expected by early 2022.
-These data will help support strategic decisions around any additional pivotal trials that we may initiate in parallel to the LIFT-AD P300 Phase 2 clinical trial and LIFT-AD, we cannot be certain that the FDA or other regulators will find such data sufficient for approval of ATH-1017.
-Our ability to achieve regulatory approval for ATH-1017 is further complicated by the nature of AD, which historically has been a challenging indication for drug development.
-A number of companies in the biopharmaceutical industry have suffered significant setbacks in advanced clinical trials due to lack of efficacy and clinical trials are never approved as products.
+In November 2020, we initiated ACT-AD, a P300 Phase 2 clinical trial, to better understand the overall effects of fosgonimeton on working memory processing speed and cognitive measures, with topline results expected in the first half of 2022.
+These data will help support strategic decisions around any additional pivotal trials that we may initiate in parallel to the LIFT-AD trial if the results from the ACT-AD P300 Phase 2 clinical trial do not meet our expectations.
+However, even if we receive positive data in our ACT-AD and LIFT-AD trials, we cannot be certain that the FDA or other regulators will find such data sufficient for approval of fosgonimeton.
+Our ability to achieve regulatory approval for fosgonimeton is further complicated by the nature of AD, which historically has been a challenging indication for drug development.
+A number of companies in the biopharmaceutical industry have suffered significant setbacks in advanced clinical trials due to lack of efficacy or unacceptable safety issues, notwithstanding promising results in earlier trials.
+Most product candidates that commence nonclinical studies and clinical trials are never approved as products.